Northern Oil and Gas (NYSEAMERICAN:NOG) Raised to “Buy” at Zacks Investment Research

 According to Zacks, “NORTHRN OIL & GAS, Inc. is an exploration and production company based in Wayzata, Minnesota.
 Northern Oil’s core area of focus is the Williston Basin, specifically the Mountrail County, North Dakota area Bakken Play.
 Northern Oil’s secondary objective is conventional, 3D driven, oil and gas exploration and development throughout the Rocky Mountain region. “

-Several other brokerages have also issued reports on NOG.
-Bank of America initiated coverage on shares of Northern Oil and Gas in a research report on Monday, June 21st.
-They issued a buy rating for the company. initiated coverage on shares of Northern Oil and Gas in a research note on Friday, April 16th.
-They issued a buy rating and a $17.00 price target for the company.
-Raymond James boosted their price target on shares of Northern Oil and Gas from $27.00 to $30.00 and gave the stock a strong-buy rating in a research note on Tuesday, July 27th.
-Roth Capital lowered their price objective on shares of Northern Oil and Gas from $24.00 to $22.00 and set a buy rating for the company in a research note on Tuesday, July 20th.
-Finally, Piper Sandler raised shares of Northern Oil and Gas from a neutral rating to an overweight rating and upped their price objective for the company from $22.00 to $23.00 in a research note on Thursday, July 22nd.
-Ten research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company.
-Northern Oil and Gas presently has a consensus rating of Buy and a consensus price target of $18.80.
+Other equities research analysts have also issued reports about the stock.
+Roth Capital lowered their price target on shares of Northern Oil and Gas from $24.00 to $22.00 and set a buy rating for the company in a report on Tuesday, July 20th.
+Raymond James upped their price target on Northern Oil and Gas from $27.00 to $30.00 and gave the company a strong-buy rating in a research report on Tuesday, July 27th.
+Wells Fargo & Company boosted their target price on Northern Oil and Gas from $19.00 to $21.00 and gave the company an overweight rating in a research note on Thursday, June 17th.
+Piper Sandler raised Northern Oil and Gas from a neutral rating to an overweight rating and raised their price target for the stock from $22.00 to $23.00 in a research note on Thursday, July 22nd.
+Finally, Bank of America started coverage on shares of Northern Oil and Gas in a research report on Monday, June 21st.
+They issued a buy rating for the company.
+Ten research analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company.
+Northern Oil and Gas has an average rating of Buy and an average target price of $18.80.

-Northern Oil and Gas (NYSEAMERICAN:NOG) last announced its earnings results on Thursday, May 6th.
-The energy company reported $0.62 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.53 by $0.09.
-The company had revenue of $157.33 million during the quarter, compared to analysts’ expectations of $134.67 million.
-As a group, equities research analysts predict that Northern Oil and Gas will post 2.76 earnings per share for the current year.
+Northern Oil and Gas (NYSEAMERICAN:NOG) last released its earnings results on Wednesday, August 4th.
+The energy company reported $0.92 EPS for the quarter, beating the Zacks’ consensus estimate of $0.69 by $0.23.
+On average, equities analysts anticipate that Northern Oil and Gas will post 2.76 earnings per share for the current fiscal year.

-The business also recently disclosed a — dividend, which was paid on Friday, July 30th.
-Investors of record on Wednesday, June 30th were given a dividend of $0.03 per share.
-The ex-dividend date was Tuesday, June 29th.
-This represents a yield of 0.62%.
-Northern Oil and Gas’s dividend payout ratio (DPR) is 6.59%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, October 29th.
+Investors of record on Thursday, September 30th will be given a dividend of $0.045 per share.
+The ex-dividend date of this dividend is Wednesday, September 29th.
+This represents a $0.18 dividend on an annualized basis and a dividend yield of 1.08%.
+Northern Oil and Gas’s dividend payout ratio is 6.59%.

 Northern Oil and Gas, Inc, an independent energy company, engages in the acquisition, exploration, exploitation, development, and production of crude oil and natural gas properties in the United States.
 The company primarily holds interests in the Bakken and Three Forks formations in the Williston Basin of North Dakota and Montana.